AngangGuo/blog/content/posts/2021/Windows OOBE.md

 Note: You can un-select if you don't need to capture the image used for other computers

 ### How to keep Administrator account enabled?
+Note:
+* The following instruction is for Windows 7.
+It's not needed when I install Windows 11 on ROG laptop recently.
+Windows 11 can enter to the OOBE mode many times.
+* You may need to disable `Secure Boot` to avoid system asking you to logon to the Administrator account.
+Usually restart the system one more time to go into OOBE mode if Secure Boot is enabled.

 See [here](https://support.microsoft.com/en-us/topic/21f02ac5-8fea-f3e9-313a-bb5276e11688)

 You go into Sysprep Audit mode from the Out of Box Experience (OOBE) screen.